Localization of gauge theory on a four-sphere and supersymmetric Wilson loops: Fields, action and symmetries

-Now we describe the symmetries of the four-dimensional theory if we start from Minkowski signature in ten dimensions.
-Note that we make dimensional reduction along the time-like coordinate $x_0$.
-Therefore we get the wrong sign for the kinetic term for the scalar field $\Phi_0$, where $\Phi_0$ denotes the $0$-th component of the gauge field $A_M$ after dimensional reduction.
-To make sure that the path integral is well defined and convergent, in this case in the path integral for the four-dimensional theory we integrate over imaginary $\Phi_0$.
-Actually this means that the path integral is the same as in the Euclidean signature with all bosonic fields taken real.
+Now we describe the symmetries of the four-dimensional theory obtained from the $9+1$ dimensional $\CalN=1$ SYM.
+Notice that in the dimensional reduction we eliminate the time coordinate $x_0$.
+Therefore, we get negative kinetic term for the scalar field $\Phi_0$ obtained from the $0$-th component of the gauge field $A_M$.
+To ensure convergence of the path integral we integrate over imaginary $\Phi_0$, which we present as $\Phi_0 = i \Phi_0^E$ where $\Phi_0^E$ is real.
+This makes the path integral of the reduced $(9,1)$ theory to be equivalent to the path integral of the reduced $(10,0)$ theory.